Oliver Leese: Burma and the Far East

 Leese believed that Slim was very tired, considering his years of service fighting in Burma and having asked for leave once Rangoon had been taken, and proposed that he should be replaced by Lieutenant General Philip Christison.
 The latter was selected as the potential replacement to Slim, due to his experience in amphibious warfare that would be well suited for the next ALFSEA offensive that included a seaborne landing to recapture British Malaya.
 As a result, Leese chose Slim to command the new Twelfth Army, to deal with the less demanding task of mopping up remnant Japanese forces in Burma.
 Leese misread the situation and believed Slim was in agreement with these decisions.
-In fact, Slim reacted by telling his staff he had been sacked and wrote to Leese and General Sir Claude Auchinleck, the Commander-in-Chief India, to say he would refuse the new post and resign from the army in protest.
+Slim reacted by telling his staff he had been sacked and wrote to Leese and General Sir Claude Auchinleck, the Commander-in-Chief India, to say he would refuse the new post and resign from the army in protest.
 Once the news circulated, there was mass-opposition within the Fourteenth Army.
 Without support from his superiors, Leese was obliged to reinstate Slim.
 The political backlash resulted in Leese being removed from command and replaced by Slim.